SynthLabsAI/big-math/README.md

 > [!WARNING]
 > This repo is intended for research purposes, and is thus under constant development.
-Please except major changes to the design.
+Please expect major changes to the design.
 > The primary goal of the big-math repo is to share the filtering and reformulation code for creating the Big-MATH dataset and to speed the development of future datasets.
 > The Big-Math dataset is intended only for RL training of LLMs, it does not contain rollouts